psanders/fonos101/README.md

 ? host newyork1.voip.ms
 ? transport tcp
 ? expire 300
-? does everything look good?
+? everything looks good?
 Yes
 Creating provider HWTHDC2021...
 Done
 ```
-> Use the information provided to you by homies
+> Use the information we sent to your email.

 </details>